AskHarshit/demo_pokeapi/README.md

 5. Check the response values are as expected.
 6. API chaining

-Below are the things kept in mind in order to complete validation for Name & ID:
+Below are the things kept in mind in order to complete above validations:

   1. For Name : Status code, Strings, Arrays, Nested Array, API chaining
      a.
 Validate the name of a pokemon (by saving the response first and then pass it) - Parameterization